-Art, Magic and the Miraculous in Renaissance Italy - HOA00104M
+Art, Magic and the Miraculous in Medieval and Renaissance Italy - HOA00104M

 Module summary

-This module investigates how ideas about magic and miraculous intersected with the visual arts in Renaissance Italy (c.1350-1550).
+This module investigates how ideas about magic and the miraculous intersected with the visual arts in Italy (c.1200-1550).
+It rethinks the chronological divisions between medieval and Renaissance, challenges the hierarchies of the arts in these periods, and interrogates the historiography of the early discipline of Art History, where the Italian Renaissance played a critical role.
 Drawing on a wide range of art and artefacts found throughout the Italian peninsula, it explores how supernatural phenomena had a profound effect on artistic creations, as well how they impacted human interactions with the arts in the period.
-Furthermore, the module explores the way these challenge the historiographical trajectory of Italian Renaissance art.

 Module will run